MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/power-platform/enable-virtual-entities.md

 ## Disable virtual entities

-Virtual entities for finance and operations are in a managed solution, and cannot be deleted directly from the maker portal.
-To disable a virtual entity and remove the virtual entity metadata from the Dataverse environment:
+Virtual entities for finance and operations are in a managed solution and cannot be deleted directly from the maker portal.
+To disable a virtual entity and remove the virtual entity metadata from the Dataverse environment, follow these steps.

 1. Find and open the entity following steps 1 to 8 in the [Generate virtual entities](enable-virtual-entities#generate-virtual-entities) section above.
-2. Unmark the **Visible** check box.
+1. Uncheck the **Visible** check box.
-3. Save your change.
+1. Save your change.

 ## Reference virtual entities